SMSPIRITUALITY—MEDIA

 Where the diagnosis surfaces in the index

 Contemporary English-language teaching rarely names moha directly, but the diagnostic does the structural work whenever the practice is presented as cognitive rather than merely emotional correction.
-Thich Nhat Hanh on emptiness, signlessness and aimlessness addresses moha most explicitly of any item in the corpus — the Heart Sūtra commentary the Plum Village tradition organises around treats the *śūnyatā* recognition as the dissolution of precisely the constructive misperception moha names, and the Br.
+Thich Nhat Hanh on emptiness, signlessness and aimlessness addresses moha most explicitly of any item in the corpus.
+The Heart Sūtra commentary the Plum Village tradition organises around treats the *śūnyatā* recognition as the dissolution of precisely the constructive misperception moha names, and the Br.
 Troi Duc Niem reflection from Plum Village carries the same diagnostic into the lived register of the community.
 Tara Brach's guided practices carry moha through the affective gateway: the RAIN sequence (recognise, allow, investigate, nurture) is, in effect, a method for catching the moment before moha consolidates into the assent that lets lobha or dosa run its course.
-Pema Chödrön's *When Things Fall Apart* holds moha under its Vajrayāna name — the cocoon the practitioner has built around the me whose dissolution is the point — and her course on awakening compassion extends the analysis into the bodhicitta curriculum that takes the dissolution as the precondition for ordinary care.
+Pema Chödrön's *When Things Fall Apart* holds moha under its Vajrayāna name: the cocoon the practitioner has built around the me whose dissolution is the point.
+Her course on awakening compassion extends the analysis into the bodhicitta curriculum, which takes the dissolution as the precondition for ordinary care.
 Joseph Goldstein's *Mindfulness* and his joint course with Sharon Salzberg carry the Theravāda kilesa taxonomy forward in a form lay practitioners can work with, with moha named alongside its affective cousins as the third item the vipassanā work eventually addresses.
-Jon Kabat-Zinn's MBSR translates the moha/dosa end of the diagnosis into the secular clinical idiom — the automatic pilot the body-scan is engineered to interrupt is the operational form of moha in the contemporary stress-reduction frame.
+Jon Kabat-Zinn's MBSR translates the moha/dosa end of the diagnosis into the secular clinical idiom.
+The automatic pilot the body-scan is engineered to interrupt is the operational form of moha in the contemporary stress-reduction frame.

 The antidote